marcelfischer/check_snmp_qlogic_port/README.md

 Nagios Plugin to check some statistics from a switchport of your choice.

-Tested on Qlogic Sanbox 5802
+Tested on Qlogic Sanbox 5802 and 5600

 Usage: <br>
 -H = Hostname or IP <br>